A/B testing

 If you have more such Variants, you need to compare them with each other and pick the winner based on the implementation cost and the uplift it brings.

-Second best Variant is almost as good as the first one but it costs half of the winning Variant, so you will pick the second Variant in most of the cases.
+The second-best Variant is almost as good as the first one, but it costs half the price of the winning Variant, so you will pick the second Variant in most cases.

 Auto-evaluation dashboard